-- Therefore so called atheists show that they really do know that God exists (purportedly from 1. and 2.).
+- So-called atheists show that they really do know that God exists (purportedly from 1. and 2.).

 Just now I’m not denying either premise, and I’m not denying the conclusion either.
-But the above argument is formally invalid, and it might only appear valid if one is an epistemic internalist.
+But the above argument is formally invalid, and it might only appear valid if one assumes epistemic internalism.